Career Options with a Bachelor's Degree in Human Services

 Youth Worker or Director

 If you’ve heard of the Boys and Girls Clubs of America, Big Brothers Big Sisters, or the YMCA, then chances are that you’ve seen something about youth programs.
-There are numerous other organizations scattered throughout the world and each has their own activities, programs, and events.
+There are numerous other organizations scattered throughout the world and each has its own activities, programs, and events.
 If you are wanting direct experience with children, then applying to be a youth worker is a great career option for you.
 If you have some previous experience with youth and are looking for more of a supervisor role, then a youth director may be the best career option for you when you complete your bachelor’s degree in human services.

 As a youth worker, you may be responsible for creating games, planning a daily schedule, and enforcing rules.
 Some programs offer after school care in which children complete their homework, so you may function as a tutor during this time.
 If your organization has different programs, such as sports or crafts, you may be assigned to a specific area.
 For example, someone in a sports program may need to teach the basics of basketball one week and then volleyball the next.
 Successful youth workers know how to think on their feet and manage a large group of children without feeling completely overwhelmed.